paveles/Machine_Learning_and_Equity_Index_Returns/Readme.md

 -  Analysis:
    - Activate the new environment before starting your analysis.
 In Anaconda, `conda activate epml`.
    - `make data` to prepare the data.
-   - Change settings in `settings.py` to choose models to  estimated and evaluated.
+   - Change settings in `settings.py` to choose models to be estimated and evaluated.
    - `make train` to train the chosen models.
    - `make visualize` to get prediction accuracy and produce a figure summarizing strategy performance.